 - Each test has a computer adaptive section (multiple choice, fill in the blank, etc.), plus a performance task section that will better measure a student’s depth of understanding, research and analysis skills, etc.

 Try out a Smarter Balanced practice test for yourself!

 We encourage parents and students to check out the practice and training tests, plus the many resources available to the public: http://wa.portal.airast.org/training-tests.
 Students will also have designated practice sessions during the school day before actual testing begins.

 Washington Comprehensive Assessment of Science (WCAS)

 The WCAS test is taken by students in grades 5, 8 and 11 to fulfill state and federal accountability requirements.
 Aligned to Next Generation Science Standards, the WCAS replaced two previous state science tests.
 The WCAS test is taken online, on the same testing platform as Smarter Balanced tests.
 For more information: http://www.k12.wa.us/Science/Assessments.aspx.

 - Grade 9 – No Smarter Balanced or state science testing in 9th grade.

-- Grade 10 – All students will take the Smarter Balanced ELA and Math tests this spring.
+- Grade 10 – All students will take the Smarter Balanced ELA and Math tests (or the alternate WA-AIM tests – IEP only) this spring.
 Meeting the ELA and Math test standards is a diploma requirement.

 - High school students receiving special education services: